The Accident Group: Administration

 Parent group Amulet Group, which was also put into administration in May 2003, said its subsidiary The Accident Group had to cease trading because it could not sustain its "continual battles with the insurance industry" and after "the sudden failure of a banking partner to support the company".
-The administrators Price Waterhouse Coopers, later blamed Accident Group's "lower than expected claims success rate" for the financial difficulties, which they say "resulted in increased insurance premiums on new business and retrospective claims from the underwriters.".
+The administrators Price Waterhouse Coopers, later blamed Accident Group's "lower than expected claims success rate" for the financial difficulties, which they said "resulted in increased insurance premiums on new business and retrospective claims from the underwriters.".

 The closure of the business may have been a shock to staff but not to the Langfords.
-Knowing that the business was close to folding they sequestered £20m in to the offshore account held in the name of Debbie Langford.
+Knowing that the business was close to folding they sequestered £20m into the offshore account held in the name of Debbie Langford.
 Staff were informed of the closure on payday and the salary run, approx £5m, did not go through.

-Staff, who were not allowed to join a union, and who didn't receive their final salaries or a follow-up email (as promised in the infamous text message), ransacked the Manchester head office and the Liverpool office and carried off computers and other equipment.
+Staff, who were not allowed to join a union, and who didn't receive their final salaries or a follow-up email (as promised in the infamous text message), ransacked the Manchester head office and the Liverpool office and took away computers and other equipment.

 In 2011, Anthony Dennison, a lawyer who acted for the firm and who was appointed by Mark Langford, was struck off from the Roll of Solicitors for "dishonesty".
 "The original tribunal heard Mr Dennison withdrew £680,000 in dividends from LRS between 1999 and 2003, before eventually selling his stake for more than £1.5m.
 He claimed no more than a net £37,000 of the £680,000 related to Rowe Cohen clients.
 It found the various services Rowe Cohen provided were a conflict of interest and fined five of its partners, including Mr Dennison, between £1,000 and £3,500.
 He was hit with an additional £20,000 for concealing his links to LRS."
 Dennison part-owned Legal Report Services (LRS) which wrote medical reports for RC legal clients.
 His clients and fellow partners at his legal firm did not know of his share holding in LRS."